yusufocaliskan/case_controller/README.md

 # Details

+Hi, I wrote a Python crawler...

-Developers in Turkey, especially those who stand with socialism, are not only dealing with problems with the coding but also, before everything, we have a problem like freedom which is caused by the government's racist policy.
-Each of us has various lawsuits that we need to follow the status of them.
+Developers in Turkey, especially those who stand with socialism, are not only dealing with problems related to code but also, before everything, we have a common problem like freedom which is caused by the government's policy...

-Sometimes it could take time to control and observe one by one.
+Occasionally it could take time to control and observe the whole permitted cases one by one.
 This small python that I named "Ugly Boy" will help you to take off the load.

-The scripts going to "Uyap" web site, and loging with your information than sending you an e-mail.
+The script simply goes to "Uyap" website, logging with the information, and then sends you an e-mail.

 ## Installation
 The only thing that you should do, downloads the requirements.